AizaKamal/saucedemo/README.md

 ## Test Scenarios Covered

 🔹 Login & Logout
-Verify user can log in with valid credentials.
+- Verify user can log in with valid credentials.
-Verify user can log out successfully.
+- Verify user can log out successfully.
 🔹 Product Selection
-Verify user can add a product to the cart.
+- Verify user can add a product to the cart.
 🔹 Checkout Process
-Verify user can complete the checkout process successfully.
+- Verify user can complete the checkout process successfully.

 ## Test Data
 Stored in cypress/fixtures/testData.json:
-    ```bash

 {
   "username": "standard_user",
   "password": "secret_sauce"